 Artificial Intelligence is a booming technological domain capable of altering every aspect of our social interactions.
 In education, AI has begun producing new teaching and learning solutions that are now undergoing testing in different contexts.
 This working paper, written for education policymakers, anticipates the extent to which AI affects the education sector to allow for informed and appropriate policy responses.

-This report synthesizes the findings and policy recommendations of the education system of Sudan giving an assessment of its strengths and weaknesses and a set of recommendations to address policy issues identified during the review process.
-The review covered three policy domains: 1) teacher policies and development; 2) out-of-school children and literacy policy and 3) sector-wide policy and planning.
-The resulting recommendations are fully aligned with the emphasis placed on SDG 4 -2030 targets.
+This report synthesizes the findings and policy recommendations of the education system of Sudan.
+The review covered three policy domains: teacher policies and development; out-of-school children and literacy policy; sector-wide policy and planning.
+The resulting recommendations are fully aligned with the emphasis placed on SDG 4-2030 targets.
 This is the first policy review carried out in the Arab region.
 Despite the multiple educational challenges in meeting national aspirations and global demands, Sudan continues to spearhead the Dubai Roadmap in the Arab region and has the potential to serve as a role model in the region and beyond.